dnmfarrell/perltricks-static/content/article/let-perlmodules-net-do-the-work.md

 	strict
 	warnings

+And, since I like that `xargs -0` allows me to represent several lines as a single string with null octets as separators, I added a switch for that:

 	# print a succinct list, modules separated by null bytes
 	# you might like this with xargs -0
 	$ extract_modules -l -0 extract_modules
 	Getopt::StdModule::CoreListPod::Usageopenstrictwarnings

+While I'm in there, I might as well add JSON output:

 	# print the modules list as JSON
 	$ extract_modules -j extract_modules